 Z/OS Metro/Global Mirror, three site remote replication, two sites being synchronous and quite close together, the third asynchronous and remote.

 The DS subsystem series is self contained and does not interface with any other vendor's storage subsystem.
 For Open Systems data, IBM does support mirroring and copying to other vendor's subsystems if they are fronted with SVC virtualisation.

 In early 2008 IBM bought XIV, a small storage company based in Tel Aviv.
 The XIV is a different type of box for IBM, and they sell it alongside their DS8000 range as an open systems solution.

 The XIV is based on a grid architecture of up to 15 interconnected but independent units called data modules.
 There is no common backplane, the modules are interconnected with Infiniband switches.
-Each data module contains a 2.4GHz Nehalem CPU, cache and up to 12 storage disks.
+Each data module contains an Intel Xeon Processor, cache and up to 12 storage disks.
 Interface modules are a special type of data module and contain the above, but can also connect to external hosts through Fibre Channel and iSCSI interfaces.
 They also manage external mirroring and data migration tasks.
 Note that as there is no Ficon connectivity there is no z/OS support, which is unusual for a mainstream IBM storage unit.